AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 ```bash
 uv run main.py
 ```
 This starts your MCP server using the tools you defined.
-You won’t see much output in the terminal just yet—that’s normal.
+You won’t see much output in the terminal just yet, that’s normal.
 Your server is now waiting for a connection from a client like Claude.

 ### Step 2: Install Claude for Desktop (If You Haven’t Already)
 You’ll need Claude for Desktop installed to connect to your server.